Assistant Professor of English and English Public Relations and Events Coordinator

-In his dissertation, he analyzes how queer world-making happens in novels and films not typically part of the LGBT canon.
+In his dissertation, Dr. Gao analyzes how queer world-making happens in novels and films not typically part of the LGBT canon.
 Through historical, literary, and aesthetic analysis of transnational queer texts such as Monique Truong’s The Book of Salt, Tomson Highway’s Kiss of the Fur Queen, and Chen Kaige's film Farewell My Concubine, he shows how social relations across cultural, gender, racial, and sexual differences can be formed through various modes of sensory experience, which allows these authors to imagine a different world formation that is greatly liberal and egalitarian.

-Mr. Gao coauthored his first book titled Analytical Writing Handbook, published by China Machine Press.
+Dr. Gao coauthored his first book titled Analytical Writing Handbook, published by China Machine Press in 2019.

 Courses Professor Gao teaches at UC Merced: ENG 010: Foundations of Literary Studies; ENG 055 Introduction to Short Stories; ENG 062: Literature and Gender; ENG 063: Twentieth-Century Women Writers; ENG 064: LGBT Fiction; ENG 129: Asian American Literature; ENG 129: Literature and Emotion; ENG 129: Global Women Writers; ENG 183: Literature and Queer Ecology; ENG 184: Literature and Queer Studies.